1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Use headers to optimize resource caching

-This guide explains how to optimize the cache of web resources through HTTP headers.
+This guide explains how to optimize web resource caching using HTTP headers.

-- A good cache strategy makes it possible to significantly improve the performance of your site by avoiding unnecessary retransmission of unchanged files.
+- A good caching strategy significantly improves your site's performance by avoiding the unnecessary retransmission of unchanged files.

 Expires

-) which indicates how long a resource can be reused without contacting the server. - Conditional validation (via headers)
+header) which indicates how long a resource can be reused without contacting the server. - Conditional validation (via the

 Last-Modified